PandaQuantique/odin-recipes/README.md

 # odin-recipes
 Recipe Website for Practice

-This website is primarily to demonstrate that I have learned how to use basic HTML skills and can use git to perform version control.
+This website is primarily to demonstrate that I have learned how to use basic HTML skills and can use git to perform version control, and leave appropriate git commit meassages.

-(OTHER NOTES TO COME AS PROJECT COMPLETED)
+I may return to this project later, to add CSS styling.